 I went a little ‘quote heavy’ in this section, but in full disclosure, I haven’t participated in this type of therapy.
 I’d much rather give you accurate information than misrepresent what it is and how it could help!

 I walk slowly but I never walk backward.

 As a general rule, Fibromyalgia comes wrapped in a package that includes some form of depression and anxiety.
 Additionally, the life changes brought by chronic illness inevitably result in guilt, fear, stress, and detrimental ways of thinking.

 This is where mental health therapy comes in.
-This type of therapy can be long or short term and is not recommended as a stand-alone treatment.
-In other words, it’s an excellent complement to a ‘full picture’ approach that may include traditional and non-traditional methods.
+This type of therapy can be long or short-term and is not recommended as a stand-alone treatment.
+In other words, it’s an excellent complement to a ‘full picture approach that may include traditional and non-traditional methods.

 Another of the universally accepted truths of FM is that STRESS = BAD NEWS!
-Even if the idea of ‘talking about feelings’ turns you off to finding a good therapist, it might still be worth the effort to find one who can help you process your stress!
+Even if the idea of ‘talking about feelings’ turns you off to find a good therapist, it might still be worth the effort to find one who can help you process your stress!

 One place you might start is by using this lookup provided by the Anxiety and Depression Association of America.
 At the very least, you could always give it one shot.
 If you hate it or don’t find it useful, you will have only spent an hour of your life and can check off one possible treatment from your list!

 Time and energy are limited when you have a chronic illness.
 Be sure to take care of the important things!

 Just like traditional methods of treatment for Fibromyalgia, non-traditional methods are going to be effective for some people and not at all for others.
 They are best used in addition to other methods of treatment.

 I don’t think this topic needs much introduction.
 One thing to consider is that massage takes a lot of different forms.
 Full body, isolated areas, deep tissue, Swedish, relaxation.
 And that’s just the beginning.
 This is a great page that discusses the various types of massage.